michaelboyles/website/content/post/reflection-is-a-crutch-of-java-ecosystem.md

 The analysis may be somewhat slow (relative to other operations, at least) for the first invocation for each class but I expect that it will cache the result.
 A bigger problem is that `fromJson` necessarily has to accept any `Class` instance as an argument.
 I could pass `StringBuilder.class`, or `InputStream.class`, or any other garbage.
-You can’t necessarily tell by looking whether the argument represents a JSON object or not and it might fail at runtime.
+You can't necessarily tell by looking whether the argument represents a JSON object or not and it might fail at runtime.

 Instead, Gson could generate a serializer and deserializer pair for each JSON class: